kabiwabi/Robot_Prof/README.md

 - `src/`: Contains the source code files
   - `queries/`:
-    - `Fuseki_Queries.py`: Contains SPARQL queries for retrieving data from the knowledge graph
+    - `Fuseki_Queries.py`: Contains Fuseki Endpoint queries for retrieving data from the knowledge graph
     - `Query.py`: Handles the execution of SPARQL queries
     - `QueryHelper.py`: Provides helper functions for working with queries
   - `res/`: Stores any necessary resource files